Ultimate Guide to Creating the Best Charcuterie Boards

 4. Serve with charcuterie etiquette.

-One thing to note is to set your cheese board up for success.
+One thing to note: set your cheeseboard up for success.
 Have toothpicks, napkins, and small serving utensils on hand.
 Small plates would also work.
-No matter what, you want to ensure that everyone is using charcuterie etiquette.
+No matter what, you want to ensure everyone follows charcuterie etiquette.

 Only take small amounts at a time, and use a utensil to gather your items.
 Never, ever use your hands or fingers unless you’ve made a charcuterie board for one.
 In that case, dive in!